y-arjun-y/arjunyadav/pages-md/projects.md

 ## <span id="note">Note</span>

-I define a project as anything I am actively building, creating or participating in (preparing for a project doesn't count, the project must be actively ongoing before it gets logged).
-I don't count my content and schoolwork as projects.
-One-off tasks (such as updating documentation or fixing a small glitch for a previous project) and hobbies really personal to me (such as meditation, running and [poetry](/poetry)) also don't count.
+I define a project as anything I am actively building, creating or participating in.
+Things really personal to me and my routine (such as meditation, running and [poetry](/poetry)) don't get summaries.
+Enjoy!

-Any gaps between logs does not mean that I worked on the project in between, any work done for the project will be logged (unless any special circumstance occurs).

-I put links to jargon, tools I use, or anything I think would be cool to read more about!
-But please note that, unless explicitly stated, I was never paid to mention the link.

-I may make spelling, grammar or factual mistakes.
-I'll probably notice them at the end of my day.
-If I don't, [contact me](https://bettermailto.com/user/620278e0561f820009d840d2).

-For privacy reasons, I don't mention others who may have worked with me on these projects (unless I asked them first or their role was public), some projects with their logs may come later and I may also come off a bit vague at times.

-There'll be a lot of exceptions in this note (with many more spelling and grammar mistakes), but regardless, I hope you find these logs inspiring!